shivam-methi/JavaScript/Features/promises.md

     }

-    // Using Callbacks with Error Handling
+    // Using Callbacks with Error Handling:
     fetchUserData(
         user => {
             fetchPosts(